ifsnop/mysqldump-php/README.md

 After [this](https://bugs.mysql.com/bug.php?id=80150) bug report, a new one has been introduced. _binary is appended also when hex-blob option is used, if the value is empty.

-## TODO

-- Handle tablespaces issues
-- Update tests (test.sh and test.php) to pass
-- Update Mysql links in this README.md

 ## Contributing